orange-cloudfoundry/cf-ops-automation-broker/README.md

  ```

  Circle CI build will proceed, and will trigger the execution of `mvn release:perform`, and upload artifacts to both github and https://bintray.com/elpaaso

  For further details, see [release:prepare goals](http://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html)

+Following the release, clean up your local workspace using `mvn release:clean`

+In case of issues, try:
+* `mvn release:rollback`
+    * possibly revert the commits in git (`git reset --hard commitid`),
+* clean up the git tag `git tag -d vXX && git push --delete origin vXX`,
+* `mvn release:clean`
-In case of issues, revert the commits in git, fix the root cause and retry.
+* fix the root cause and retry.